Laraib3/Data-Engineering-project-2/README.md

 - Replace all placeholder values (e.g., `<your-gcp-project-id>`, `<your-private-key>`) with your actual GCP service account details.
 - This file is typically generated and downloaded from the Google Cloud Console when creating a service account.

-**Security Note:**
-- Never commit your real `gcp-credentials.json` to source control.
-- Add `gcp-credentials.json` to your `.gitignore` file to prevent accidental commits.

 ## Airflow Snowflake Connection Structure